hilbix/tino/blog/20240229-susi-under-attack.md

 # [SUSI.de](http://susi.de/) is under attack

 A DDoS attack stikes SUSI today.
-Over 400 parallel connections were opened to it, from hundreds of IPs, overloading the rather old SUSI.de service.
+Over 400 parallel connections were opened to it, from (probably) hundreds of IPs, overloading the rather old SUSI.de service.

+> I haven't found the time to analyse the logs deeply enough.

 SUSI is a VM.
 So the host which hosts the VM was not highly affected, only the VM got stress.